maxecharles/dorito/docs/examples/image_plane_fitting.md

 # Building the model

-We are going to have to build the exposures.
-DORITO has a `ResolvedFit` class build in, however this will jointly fit all exposures from the same filter.
-Since we want to capture Io's rotation in a time series, we instead want to *uniquely* fit each epochs.
+We are going to have to build the exposures. `dorito` has a `ResolvedFit` class built in, however this will jointly fit all exposures of the same filter.
+Since we want to capture Io's rotation in a time series, we instead want to *uniquely* fit each epoch.
 To do this, we will write a child class of `ResolvedFit` and amend the `get_key` method.
 By adding the `self.key` to the `log_dist` parameter key, this ensures each exposure will fit a unique distribution.
 In the `ResolvedFit` class, it is instead set just to `self.filter`, which is common for all the exposures and hence they will share the same parameter.

 `DynamicResolvedFit` is also built into `dorito`, but it is useful to show how the classes are constructed.
 Once you get comfortable with setting the `get_key` class, `amigo` makes it very easy to quickly change the parameter fitting hierarchy.